predictive analytics retail

 3. Predictive Inventory Management

 Inventory management is crucial for preventing stockouts and overstocking, ensuring that businesses maintain the right balance to meet customer demand while avoiding unnecessary costs.
-Predictive analytics, powered by advanced data analytics consulting, leverages historical sales data and demand forecasting to optimize inventory processes.
+Predictive analytics, powered by data analytics solutions, leverages historical sales data and demand forecasting to optimize inventory processes.

 4. Dynamic Pricing Strategies